To date, no evidence proves that you can prevent prostate cancer. But a few simple things may help lower your odds.

-- Cutting back on red meats, especially processed meats such as hot dogs, bologna, and certain lunch meats
+- Cut back on red meats, especially processed meats such as hot dogs, bologna, and certain lunch meats

-- Eating five or more servings of fruits and vegetables each day
+- Eat at least 2½ cups of fruits and vegetables each day

 Antioxidants in foods, especially in fruits and vegetables, help prevent damage to the DNA in the body's cells.
 Such damage has been linked to cancer.
 Lycopene, in particular, is an antioxidant that has been thought to lower the risk of prostate cancer.
 It can be found in foods such as: